 What to toss instead?

-There are several things you can use instead of rice for a confetti toss.
+There are several things you can toss instead of rice for a ceremony exit.
 Here are some ideas for inspiration:

 You technically don’t toss a ribbon wand, but you twirl it which looks really pretty and leaves zero cleanup.